GangGreenTemperTatum/Wireshark/README.md

 $ tcp.time_delta > 1 && tcp.flags.fin==0 && tcp.flags.reset==0
 ```
 * The second part of the second filter identifies an explicit (**tcp.rst**) or implicit connection shutdown process.
 * In a UDP-based application, the retransmission timeout value is dictated by the application itself.
-Whereas, TCP will automatically attempt to recover from the problem.
+    * Whereas, TCP (by-nature) will automatically attempt to recover from the problem.

 * `Packet Marking` is also recommended during troubleshooting for **_((Edit > Find Next Mark | Find Previous Mark))_**
 * Being `"Upstream"` defines that you are closer to the sender of the data in the traffic flow.